A statistical physics framework for optimal learning: Introduction

 \section{Introduction}

 Learning is intrinsically a multilevel process.
 In both biological and artificial systems, this process is defined through a web of design choices that can steer the learning trajectory toward crucially different outcomes.
-In machine learning (ML), this multilevel structure underlies the optimization pipeline: model parameters are adjusted by a learning algorithm---e.g., stochastic gradient descent (SGD)---that itself depends on a set of higher‐order decisions, specifying the network architecture, hyperparameters, and data‐selection procedures \cite{bengio2012practical}.
-These meta-parameters are often adjusted dynamically throughout training following predefined schedules to enhance performance.
+In machine learning (ML), this multilevel structure underlies the optimization pipeline: model parameters are adjusted by a learning algorithm, e.g., stochastic gradient descent (SGD), that itself depends on a set of higher‐order decisions, specifying the network architecture, hyperparameters, and data‐selection procedures.
+These metaparameters are often adjusted dynamically throughout training following predefined schedules to enhance performance.
 Biological learning is also mediated by a range of control signals across scales.
-Cognitive control mechanisms are known to modulate attention and regulate learning efforts to improve flexibility and multi-tasking \cite{shenhav2013expected,botvinick14cognitivecontrol,musslick2021rationalizing}.
-Additionally, structured training protocols are widely adopted in animal and human training to make learning processes faster and more robust.
-For instance, curricula that progressively increase the difficulty of the task often improve the final performance \cite{roads2018easy,skinner2019behavior}.
+Cognitive control mechanisms are known to modulate attention and regulate learning efforts to improve flexibility and multi-tasking \cite{botvinick14cognitivecontrol}.
+Additionally, structured training protocols are widely adopted in animal and human training to make learning processes faster and more robust \cite{liu2008easy}.